 - How important is the personal statement for college admissions?

 - Why do colleges require a personal statement?

 - Essay editing services can improve your personal statement

-Terminology for College Admissions Essays
+Personal Statements and Other College Admissions Essays

 Even knowing what specific terms regarding college admissions documents means can be a bit confusing.
 To clear up any questions, here is a brief rundown of some main college application terms that are often used:

 - Personal statement for college — an essay you write to show a college admissions committee who you are and why you deserve to be admitted to their school.
 It’s worth noting that, unlike “college essay,” this term is used for application essays for graduate school as well.

 - College admissions essay—this is essentially the same as a college personal statement.
 (I’ll be using the terms interchangeably.)
 It can also include supplemental essays or widely-used essays such as the Common App Essay.